konstantinlob/SAR-DS-2023/documentation.md

     - also used for 1:1 messages for simplicity
 - SendReceive: handle 1:1 message transmission

+#### RBroadcast

+Reliable broadcast requires the ability to distinguish every sent message from each other.

+A simple counter embedded into each `RBroadcast` object is an obvious solution, the recipient can then check if the counter in combination with the client address was seen before or not.

+However, this can lead to issues in the case where a sender is restarted: It will tag its first message with message ID 1 again, which means that the message will be ignored by all nodes who have previously received a message from this address.

+Therefore, it is necessary to embed another identifier within the message that uniquely identifies the actual `RBroadcast` object.
+One possible source for this ID is the Unix timestamp at which the object was created.

 ## Message structure

 | Field     | Description                                                                             |